hemantksingh/messup-learn/People/Self Awareness.md

 ### How the mind works?

 In the context of mindfulness it is often said: to be in the moment, to be present right here, right now.
 That just means to be able to sustain your awareness for an extended period of time and not let it wander away into different areas of the mind.
 This could be while you are at work, reading a book, talking to someone or you are in the middle of a beautiful experience.
-Concentration is the very core of all human endeavours and success and allows you to truly enjoy every experience in your life and be present.
+Concentration is the very core of all human endeavour and success and allows you to truly enjoy every experience in your life and be present.

 [Dandapani](https://dandapani.org/) describes concentration as the act of keeping your awareness on a particular area of the mind for an extended amount of time.
 The goal is not to control your mind but to control where awareness goes within your mind.
 Prolonged sates of concentration is where the magic happens.
 It leads to high engagement, deeper relationships and building the power of observation.
 Power of observation allows you to stay out of the weeds and see things from a birds eye view where you can clearly see opportunities, pitfalls and make better decisions.
 The byproduct of pursuing a lifestyle with high concentration and focus is happiness.